nvecoven/INFO0948-2/Setup/README.md

 # Setup for the project.

-## Coppelia installation
+## CoppeliaSim installation

-First, download and install the Coppelia application as detailed in the "Coppelia" subfolder.
+First, download and install the CoppeliaSim application as detailed in the "Coppelia" subfolder.

 ## Install python / matlab components

 Install the CoppeliaSim bindings for [Python](https://github.com/nvecoven/robotic_rework/tree/main/Setup/Python) or [Matlab](https://github.com/nvecoven/robotic_rework/tree/main/Setup/Matlab).
 Explanations are given in the respective subfolders.

 You should now have been able to perform the binding test without getting errors.